ejp-rd-vp/resource-metadata-schema/template/Biobank.md

 start with http:// or https://.
 > **Note** This field is `optional`

-## Type
-Select either "Biobank" or "Patient registry" depending on whether this describes a biobank or a patient registry.
-> **Warning** This field is `required`

 ## Keywords
-The list of keywords applicable to this biobank or patient registry, separated by commas.
+The list of keywords applicable to this biobank, separated by commas.

 > **Note** This field is `optional`

 ## Language
-A comma separated list of ISO 639-1 two-letter codes for the languages this biobank or patient registry is provided in.
+A comma separated list of ISO 639-1 two-letter codes for the languages this biobank is provided in.

 *Example:*
-en,nl indicates that this biobank or patient registry is available in English and Dutch/Flemish.
+en,nl indicates that this biobank is available in English and Dutch/Flemish.

 > **Warning** This field is `required`